Updated: June 2021

 - May experience a delay between puffing and inhaling the vapour

-- Usually has more power and offers a more vapour and a better ‘throat hit’
+- Usually have more power, offers more vapour and produces a better ‘throat hit’

 - Offers more control and usually a longer cut off period

 - Usually have a longer life than automatic batteries due to larger size